 Good Grief!
 Kaneez is one of those unendurable (at least today) films where all the men are cads and the women (barring vamp Kuldip Kaur of course) epitomes of virtue.
 So, of course, they must suffer through the film in order to make their men see the light and the heroine even more so.
-So yes, you have Munawar Sultana finally living as the ‘kaneez’ or servant in her husband’s own house after he has abandoned her for social butterfly Kuldip Kaur (called Darling no less!), humiliated her enough and still taking the bullet meant for him at the end.
-Of course, she tells him may he be her husband again for next several generations before she loses consciousness and yes, she survives for the happy ending and our repentant man comes begging for forgiveness.
+So yes, you have Munawar Sultana finally living as the ‘kaneez’ or servant in her husband’s own house after he has abandoned her for social butterfly Kuldip Kaur (called Darling no less!), humiliated her enough and yet taking the bullet meant for him at the end.
+Of course, she tells him may he be her husband again for next several generations before she loses consciousness and yes, she survives for the happy ending and sure enough, our repentant man comes begging for forgiveness.

 For whatever it’s worth, the film looks at Sabira (Munawar Sultana), the daughter of millionaire Akbar who is cheated out of his fortune by his manager, Hamid (Khwaja Sabir), and forced into a mental home.
 Sabira marries Hamid’s son, Akhtar (Shyam).
 However, the marriage is destroyed by sexy socialite, Darling, who is after Akhtar for his money.
 Sabira is forced to become a servant in her own house but eventually recovers her place as mistress of the house as Darling is exposed and Akhtar realizes Sabira’s true worth.

 The film, a ‘Muslim Social’, is quite archaic to say the least.
 The screenplay is cliché ridden and mediocre, the film is extremely weakly directed by Krishan Kumar and just about the only sequences which are bearable and relatively well worked out are those focusing on the developing romance between Akhtar and Sabira.
 Shyam succeeds in making Akhtar a likeable enough, charming rogue here making us understand why Sabira could fall for someone like him.